radareorg/radare2-book/src/first_steps/expressions.md

 trits   0t10
 ```

+Note that on modern r2 versions you can use the single quote at the begining of the command to avoid evaluating the rest of the expression:

+`'?
+1 | 2` is the equivalent to `"?
+1 | 2"`

 Numbers can be displayed in several formats:

 ```
 0x033   : hexadecimal can be displayed
 3334    : decimal